zonemaster/zonemaster/docs/specifications/tests/Nameserver-TP/nameserver11.md

-## nameserver11: Test for undefined EDNS OPTION-CODe
+# Nameserver11: Test for undefined EDNS OPTION-CODe

 ### test case identifier

-Nameserver11:
+**Nameserver11**

 ### objective

-EDNS is a mechanism to announce capabilities of a dns implementation, and is now basically required by any new functionality in dns such as dnssec ([rfc 6891]).
+EDNS is a mechanism to announce capabilities of a DNS implementation, and is now basically required by any new functionality in DNS such as DNSSEC ([RFC 6891]).

 [RFC 6891, section 6.1.2] states that any OPTION-CODE values not understood by a responder or requestor MUST be ignored.
 Unknown OPTION-CODE values must be processed as though the OPTION-CODE was not even there.

-In this test case, we will query  wwith an unknown EDNS OPTION-CODE and expect that the OPTION-CODE is not present in the response for the query.
+In this test case, we will query  with an unknown EDNS OPTION-CODE and expect that the OPTION-CODE is not present in the response for the query.

 ### Inputs